abdullahsakib/Data-Science-and-AI-Internship-Program-2024/README.md

 #### 3.1.3 Data Preprocessing
 Prepare the dataset for modeling:
 - **Image Resizing:** image was resized to 256*256 Standardize image sizes while maintaining aspect ratios.
-- **Normalization:** Scale pixel values to a range that is suitable for model training.
-- **Augmentation:** Implement image augmentation techniques to increase dataset diversity and reduce overfitting.
+- **Normalization:** Normalization was done to 0 to 1 range.
+- **Augmentation:** Though data was imbalance but there was medium amount of data and augmentation was slightly incresing the performance in the compensation of huge amount of time.
+So only two augmentation was done.
 ### 3.2 Model Engineering

 #### 3.2.1 Dataset Splitting
-Divide the dataset into three subsets:
+The dataset was divided into three subsets:
+Train dataset provided by kaggle divided into 2 set
-- **Training Set:** The largest portion, used to train the model.
+•	Training Set: The largest portion, used to train the model.
-- **Validation Set:** Used to tune model parameters and prevent overfitting.
+•	Validation Set: Used to tune model parameters and prevent overfitting.
-- **Test Set:** Reserved for evaluating the model's performance on unseen data.
+Test dataset provided by kaggle was reserved for evaluating the model's performance on unseen data.

 #### 3.2.2 Model Architecture
 Design a CNN architecture tailored to the task: